 Brian Donorfio '04, moved the Motif Lexicon to v3.0 during the summer of 2003; v3.0 handles multiple organisms.
 Pete and Brian worked during the summer of 2003 on the Motif Lexicon.
 They shipped v3.0 of the lexicon so that it includes the functionality of handling multiple organisms.

 Jonah Cool '04 Jonah worked with Steve Benz on the favGene application.
 Jonah researched the literature for Zinc Finger transcription factors and their associated DNA binding sites.
-Jonah is working on his Ph.D. in Biology.
+Jonah now has his Ph.D. in Biology.

 Spring 2004 ImagesSteve Benz '05Robby Grossman '07Nguni Phakela '06

 Steve, Brian and Robby outside of the Knatt Memorial, where they presented their posters

 Steve and Robby in front of their poster

 Steve explains favGene to professors from various New England college